 - 2 jalapeno peppers, finely minced

-- ½ tsp salt
+- 1 tsp sea salt

 - tortilla chips for serving

-- Stir to mix together and let sit for at least 10 minutes in the refrigerator so the flavors combine.
+- Gently stir to mix together and let sit for 1-2 hours in the refrigerator so the flavors combine.